borkdude/clj2el/README.md

 ## CLI

-There's also a tiny babashka CLI.
-The CLI can be installed with [bbin]:
+There's also a tiny babashka CLI: `clj2el`.
+The CLI can be installed with
+[bbin]:

     bbin install io.github.borkdude/clj2el --latest-sha